 - It is known to increase the resistivity and malleability of steel.

 - It is also used for catalysis in the field of petroleum refineries.

-- It is used in the production of catalyst and also in polishing of glass.
+- It is used in the production of catalysts and also in the polishing of glass.